Hilton UF Conference Center | May 2, 2018 | Gainesville, FL

 Moderator: Mathews Paret

-- Gary Vallad, Engaging stakeholders on tomato and other vegetable disease projects: Lessons learned and opportunities in building your research and extension program
+- Gary Vallad, Engaging stakeholders on tomato and other vegetable disease projects

 - Michael Dukes, Integration of research and extension in diverse clientele engagement